VETURISRIRAM/MULTI-LAYER-PERCEPTRON-MACHINE-LEARNING/README.md

 # EMPATHY PREDICTION USING MULTILAYER PERCEPTRON

-Problem Statement : You are working for a non-profit that is recruiting student volunteers to help with Alzheimer's patients.
-You have been tasked with predicting how suitable a person is for this task by predicting how empathetic he or she is on the scale of 1 to 5.
+In this project, the task is to recruit student volunteers to help with Alzheimer's patients.
+To recruit a good bunch of volunteers, it is very important to know how empathetic they are.
+The project deals with the predictions of the empathy levels of the students on a scale of 1 to 5 from the survey results aquired from the Young People Survey dataset obtained from Kaggle.

 Steps to execute the project :